MerginMaps/docs/src/howto/proj.md

 to correctly render your QGIS project on InputApp.
 Note that one the project is firstly downloaded to Input, you have to restart Input to load your custom datum shifts.

 We recommend to use Mergin service to transfer the project with the required proj resources to your mobile device.

-Read more to learn about [datum shift for projections](../concepts/datum-shift/README.md).